pritish384/Github-Contributions-Reminder/readme.md

    CHAT_ID=your_chat_id
    ```

-3. Setup corn job as per your choice to run the script daily in workflow file:
+3. Setup cron job as per your choice to run the script daily in workflow file:
    ```yaml
    on:
      schedule: